-As part of our on-going commitment to our provider network, BHSSBC offers free behavioral health trainings on various topics that promote service excellence.
+As part of our on-going commitment to our provider network, BHSSBC offers free behavioral health training on various topics that promote service excellence.

-During CY 2021, BHSSBC coordinated 29 trainings (98 training hours) with 598 participants.
-The overall average evaluation rating for all trainings was 4.8 (5 being the highest score).
-During 2021, all trainings were held via a virtual format to accommodate the restrictions due to COVID-19.
+During CY 2022, BHSSBC coordinated 16 training courses (81.5 training hours) with 212 participants.
+The overall average evaluation rating for all training courses was 4.8 (5 being the highest score).
+During 2022, all but one training were held via a virtual format to accommodate the restrictions due to COVID-19.
+BHSSBC was able to hold an in-person intensive Relapse Prevention training facilitated by Dr. Dennis Daley.